jomic1984/Cypress_Javascript/README.md

 	7. In Teams module the application is allowing user to create the same team name multiple times.
 We can validate this by comparing the team name with the exisitng team name after we click the Add button.

-Followed the setup of the application with the application UI url : http://localhost:3001/

 Running of Automation Test Scripts: